top of page

 On Gamespot's website, I found out about RPG Maker on PS1.
 I HAD to have this game!
 Finally, a way for me to "make" games!!
 TO BE CONTINUED

-Finally at the part where I discuss me ""developing"" an actual videogame!
-In a 2004 issue of EGM, there was an article about fan "demake" projects from the internet.
-My interest peaked and I visited the urls the article posted.
+Finally at the part where I discuss me ""developing"" actual videogames!
+Around December 2004, we received Issue 188 of Electronic Gaming Monthly (marked Feb 2005 Issue).
+Inside, there was an article titled: "Back to the Beginning."
+It was about fan "demake" projects of famous series from around the internet.
+My interest peaked and I visited the urls that the article posted.
 MP2D was a community fan project attempting to convert Metroid Prime into a 2D "Super Metroid"-esque version.
-On the website's sidebar there was affiliate links and portals.
+On the website's sidebar there were affiliate links and portals.
 That's where I found Game Maker.
-Finally: a program that will let me whatever game I want!!
+Finally: a program that will let me make whatever game I want!!

 I never had knowledge or access to such a thing.
 I was besides myself.
-So, in December 2014, I followed the tutorial and created "Catch That ChiChi" a derivative of the 1st Game Maker Tutorial.
+So, in December 2004, I followed the tutorial and created "Catch That ChiChi" a derivative of the 1st Game Maker Tutorial.
 I was so proud, showing my family.
-The next day: I attempted to create a more sophiscated ""game"" called "ChiChi's Strawberry Game" where our Monster Land character ChiChi would try to collect as many strawberries as possible.
-But I didnt know what I was doing: I couldnt get ChiChi to STOP moving, so became more of a pac-man game.
+The next day: I attempted to create a more sophisticated ""game"" called "ChiChi's Strawberry Game" where our Monster Land character ChiChi would try to collect as many strawberries as possible.
+But I didn't know what I was doing: I couldn't get ChiChi to STOP moving, so became more of a pac-man game.
 Sadly, both of these two early projects are lost to time (as I'll explain later on)

 bottom of page